 Now, we will steam the colocasia leaf roll.

-6. Take 1 cup water in a pressure cooker bottom.
-Place a tall stand over it.
-Place the colander with the roll atop the stand.
+6. Take 1.5 cups water in a pressure cooker bottom.
+Place a tall stand over it, then place a plate over this.
+Place the colander with the roll atop this.

-8. After the pressure has entirely gone down, open the pressure cooker and allow the roll to cool down.
+8. When the steaming is done, open the pressure cooker and allow the roll to cool down.
 When the roll is cool enough to handle, cut it into pieces that are neither too thick nor too thin.

 Now, we will temper the pieces.